Hazeman27/save-princesses/README.md

 $ make
 ```

-If you wish to run provided tests scenarios, you can compile them by providing additional
+If you wish to run provided test scenarios, you can compile them by providing additional
 argument `tests` to the make:

 ```